DWU CONSULTING — AI RESEARCH

 4. Loan-to-Value (LTV): Lower LTV ratios receive higher ratings.
 A Class A tranche at 50% LTV may be rated BBB+ even if the airline is rated BB.
 A Class B tranche at 70% LTV may be rated BB-, reflecting greater loss severity if the aircraft must be sold at a discount.

 6. Cross-Default Clauses: A key feature of EETCs is cross-collateralization.
 If an airline defaults on payments for aircraft in one pool, all aircraft in the pool are cross-defaulted.
 This means if an airline defaults on one payment, the creditor can repossess the entire fleet financed under that EETC program.
-This is a powerful enforcement mechanism.
+This is a direct enforcement mechanism.

 EETC versus Alternative Aircraft Financing Methods